metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_filesystem_sub_volume_group_v1_manifest.md

 Required:

 - `filesystem_name` (String) FilesystemName is the name of Ceph Filesystem SubVolumeGroup volume name.
-Typically it's the name ofthe CephFilesystem CR.
-If not coming from the CephFilesystem CR, it can be retrieved from thelist of Ceph Filesystem volumes with 'ceph fs volume ls'.
-To learn more about Ceph Filesystemabstractions see https://docs.ceph.com/en/latest/cephfs/fs-volumes/#fs-volumes-and-subvolumes
+Typically it's the name of the CephFilesystem CR.
+If not coming from the CephFilesystem CR, it can be retrieved from the list of Ceph Filesystem volumes with 'ceph fs volume ls'.
+To learn more about Ceph Filesystem abstractions see https://docs.ceph.com/en/latest/cephfs/fs-volumes/#fs-volumes-and-subvolumes

 Optional:

 - `data_pool_name` (String) The data pool name for the Ceph Filesystem subvolume group layout, if the default CephFS pool is not desired.
 - `name` (String) The name of the subvolume group.
 If not set, the default is the name of the subvolumeGroup CR.
-- `pinning` (Attributes) Pinning configuration of CephFilesystemSubVolumeGroup,reference https://docs.ceph.com/en/latest/cephfs/fs-volumes/#pinning-subvolumes-and-subvolume-groupsonly one out of (export, distributed, random) can be set at a time (see [below for nested schema](#nestedatt--spec--pinning))
+- `pinning` (Attributes) Pinning configuration of CephFilesystemSubVolumeGroup, reference https://docs.ceph.com/en/latest/cephfs/fs-volumes/#pinning-subvolumes-and-subvolume-groups only one out of (export, distributed, random) can be set at a time (see [below for nested schema](#nestedatt--spec--pinning))
 - `quota` (String) Quota size of the Ceph Filesystem subvolume group.

 <a id="nestedatt--spec--pinning"></a>